93won/lightweight_vo/README.md

 ### Step 2-3: Run the VIO in a Container

 This command runs the VIO inside a new container.
 It mounts your local dataset directory into the container (read-only) and forwards your X11 display for the Pangolin viewer.
+The container automatically uses the built-in configuration file and the provided dataset path.

 ```bash
 ./docker.sh run <path_to_euroc_dataset_on_host>